8227L Android 13 Update

 No Update

 Any Android 13 update will be fake and not genuine Android 13.
-This is because the RAM and Processor in the AC8227L are just not enough to run Android 13.
+This is because the AC8227L’s RAM and processor are not enough to run Android 13.

 The Route to Android 13